Sunday, December 26, 2021

 On the other hand, the Bible is completely silent about any tree, decorated or otherwise, having anything whatsoever to do with remembering Jesus.

-Decorating a tree in your house with any idea that you associate with worship is inexcusable.
+Decorating a tree in your house with any thought that you associate with worship is inexcusable.
 It has nothing to do with Christianity, and everything to do with worshiping a false god.
 And no amount of justification makes it otherwise.

 Read more about Christmas here.

 Please feel free to share this page.
 Or leave a polite comment.
-Comments are monitored, so those with their own agendas shouldn't waste their time.

 Saturday, July 17, 2021